Why Won't My Golf Cart Battery Charge?

 Troubleshooting Steps:

-• For lead-acid batteries, check water levels and add distilled water if low to prevent sulfation.
-A battery desulfator can reverse early sulfation if used correctly.
+• For lead-acid batteries, inspect electrolyte levels and top up with distilled water if required.
+A desulphator may restore early-stage sulphation if used correctly.

 Battery Type Lifespan Maintenance Needs Charge Cycles